davidccs/trading-platform/README.md

 # Getting started:

-Run: yarn start within the frontned folder.
+**Run**: yarn start within the frontned folder.
 Should be running on port 3000

-Run: backend on port 8080
+**Run**: backend on port 8080

 There should be some helper configs that are run in the backend.
-This should automatically load data in such as a starting balance of $10,000 and some stocks which you can purchase.
+This should automatically load data in such as a starting balance of **$10,000** and some stocks which you can purchase.

 You are only able to buy the stocks shown in the Stocks section of the APP.
 Any other Stocks will be invalid.
 Purchase of stock are only allowed in the Symbol form.